rudylattae/python-nursery/README.md

 # python-nursery
-Where I try out new ideas, libraries and patterns in the Python ecosystem
+Experimenting with ideas, libraries, tools and patterns in the Python ecosystem.